Tamarpe/weather-app/README.md

 ## Getting started

-Install composer dependencies
+Install composer dependencies:
 ```
 composer install
 ```

-add the Open Weather API key in the .env file in the project root directory.
+Add the Open Weather API key in the .env file in the project root directory.

 Set an alias:
 ```